Skip to Content

 Tankless units have to be able to measure water flow and are designed to warm the water as it moves through it.
 The brains that control tankless water heaters are also more complex than typical tanks full of water.
 There are unlikely to be many user-serviceable parts in them.

-Requires a Higher Water Flow Rate to Stay Hot
+Requires a Higher Flow Rate to Keep Heating

 Typically measured in gallons per minute (GPM), flow rate is the volume of water that moves through the heater.
 The potential problem is that a minimum flow rate is required to trigger the heating cycle/process in a tankless heater.
 This results in more water use, which can be problematic when boondocking and trying to conserve water.